soundpress/RulesOfNYC/docs/c11/index.rst

 (p) The Tax Commission may review applications for procedural defects on its own initiative.

-(q) The Tax Commission may permit cure of procedural defects in applications, including defects in applicable forms and income and expense schedules that are part of an application, set forth in this section, § 3-04 of this chapter, and § 4-03 of chapter four of this title if the application has been shown to be meritorious and if the cure is made no later than the hearing or other review.
+(q) The Tax Commission may permit cure of procedural defects in applications, including defects in applicable forms and income and expense schedules that are part of an application, set forth in this section, 21 RCNY § 3-04, and 21 RCNY § 4-03 if the application has been shown to be meritorious and if the cure is made no later than the hearing or other review.